hspencer/cutestrap/README.md

 If you want to create your own styleguide, fork the repository and modify the `src` and `kss-html` folders.

-### Gallery

-Have you built a site using womstrap?
-I'll be creating a gallery, so email a link and an thumbnail image to [mailto:womstrap@bamzap.pw](womstrap@bamzap.pw).
-The thumbnail should be sized 300px width by 240px height.

 ### Development